akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-naming-conventions.md

 ## Routing (& HTTPS)

 Traefik is used for routing and HTTPS.
-The main benefit is, that I've got Traefik configured with a wildcard certificate for `*.l4n.io`, so any new services will automatically get set up properly.
+The main benefit is, that I've got Traefik configured with a wildcard certificate for `*.l4n.io`, any new services will automatically get set up properly.